casics/codeornot/README.md

 Some cases are quite easy to decide: if a collection of files contains even one `.c` file, it can be reasonably assumed to contain C code, and thus the answer returned by CodeOrNot will be "code".
 Some other cases are more difficult.
 For example, files may contain code but not have file name extensions, and so determining whether they contain code or not requires examining the content.
 Other examples are gray zones: should a repository containining LaTeX files and a single `Makefile` be considered to contain code?
 After all, a `Makefile` can contain code&mdash;does that count?
 (The position taken by CodeOrNot is no, a single `Makefile` is not enough to consider the repository to be a code repository.)

+CodeOrNot also provides some simple utilities useful in other contexts, such as `majority_language()`, which takes a list of text strings and reports the most likely human language in which the text strings are written.
+It does this by using a combination of [ftfy](https://github.com/LuminosoInsight/python-ftfy),  [cld2](https://github.com/CLD2Owners/cld2), and a majority vote.

 ⁇ Getting help and support
 --------------------------